valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-frontend-libraries.md

 | @valtimo/user-management          | 5.10.0      | 10.0.0      |
 | @valtimo/view-configurator        | 5.10.0      | 10.0.0      |

+* **REST API versioning**

+  As of major version 10, REST API versioning has been introduced to the backend libraries.
+The frontend libraries have been adjusted to make use of these new versioned endpoints.

 ## Bugfixes

 The following bugs were fixed: